-We use a variety of reading materials including The Oxford Reading Tree Scheme and Collins Big Cat Scheme for EYFS and KS1.In KS2, we use the Accelerated Reader system which challenges children to read and complete quizzes in order to achieve their reading targets.
+We use a variety of reading materials in KS1, including Twinkl Phonics and phonics-linked Bug Club Books.In KS2, we use the Accelerated Reader (AR) system which challenges children to read and complete quizzes in order to achieve their reading targets.
 There are a huge variety of texts and authors included on the AR system ranging from Michael Morpurgo, David Walliams and Roald Dahl.
 The children are heard reading individually and in groups.
 The guided reading sessions cover both fiction and non-fiction books.
 Guided reading also develops the children’s comprehension skills.
-A range of ICT programmes are used to enhance learning, like AR and Phonics Play.
-Parents are given clear expectations about reading at home.
+A range of ICT programmes are used to enhance learning, like AR.
+For more information please see the 'Parent Guide to AR' below.

 We develop writing skills so that our Reception pupils have the stamina and ability to write simple statements and sentences.
 To support children in moving towards independent writing we provide a wide range of activities including use of film and imagery, modelled, shared and guided writing, peer editing and discussion.
 We use talk for writing to encourage pupils to express their ideas, exchange ideas and to develop more sophisticated vocabulary.
-We provide opportunities for writing for purpose and we encourage pupils to see themselves as authors.
+We provide opportunities for writing for purpose, and we encourage pupils to see themselves as authors.
 We promote the status of written work by providing opportunities for children’s writing to be published in class books and on the school website.
 A range of extra activities are used to promote literacy within the school including World Book Day.

 Phonics and Spelling